 12 pounds of elemental mercury were found in a pipe at Hadnot Point - located in the geographic center of Marine Corps Base Camp Lejeune.
 Elemental mercury does not naturally degrade in the environment.
 Once in the environment, mercury persists and can cycle between air, soil, plants, and animals for extended periods.

 Some chemicals with hormonal activity, so-called endocrine disrupters, may alter the function of the endocrine system and consequently cause adverse reproductive effects.
-Researchers warn that benzene - another toxic contaminant identified at Camp Lejeune - may disrupt people's hormone systems at levels deemed "safe" for use.
+For example, researchers warn that benzene - another toxic contaminant identified at Camp Lejeune - may disrupt people's hormone systems at levels deemed "safe" for use.

 Effects of the hazardous contaminants on the reproductive system of men and women can manifest as:

-Exposure to chemicals that contain high levels of toxicity can cause direct cell damage in the developing sperm and eggs.
-Maternal exposure during pregnancy may disturb fetal development by either directly or indirectly interfering with maternal, placental, or fetal membrane functions.
+Exposure to chemicals that contain high toxicity levels can cause direct cell damage in the developing sperm and eggs.
+In addition, maternal exposure during pregnancy may disturb fetal development by either directly or indirectly interfering with maternal, placental, or fetal membrane functions.
 The mother's ingestion of harmful substances may also cause contamination of her breast milk.